-December 31, 31,
+December 31,

-2 2017 2016
+2018 2017

 Deferred tax assets:

 Estimated future value of NOLs

-- Federal \$ 1,028 \$ 47,192
+- Federal \$ 2,174 \$ 1,028

-- State 1,276 2,135
+- State 862 1,276

 Research and development tax credits

-- Federal 1,231 1,161
+- Federal 1,184 1,231

-- State - 159
+- State - -

-Share-based compensation 66 57
+Share-based compensation 71 66

-Other, net 203 332
+Other, net 151 203

-Total deferred taxes 3,804 51,036
+Total deferred taxes 4,442 3,804

-Valuation allowance (3,804) (51,036)
+Valuation allowance (4,442) (3,804)

-Net deferred tax assets \$ - \$ -
+Net deferred tax assets \$ - \$

-Realization of deferred tax assets is dependent upon future earnings, if any, and the timing and amount of which may be uncertain.
-Valuation allowances are placed on deferred tax assets when uncertainty exists on their near term utilization.
-We make periodic reviews of our valuation allowances and fluctuations can occur.
-Those fluctuations may be reflected as income tax expenses or benefits in the period they occur.
-We continue to maintain full valuation allowance against all of our deferred tax assets at December 31, 2017 due to uncertainties with respect to future utilization of net operating loss carryforwards.
-If in the future it is determined that amounts of our deferred tax assets would likely be realized, the valuation allowance would be reduced in the period in which such determination is made and a benefit from income taxes in such period would be recognized.
+The realization of deferred income tax assets is dependent upon future earnings, if any, and the timing and amount of which may be uncertain.
+A valuation allowance is required against deferred income tax assets if, based on the weight of available evidence, it is more likely than not that some or all of the deferred income tax assets may not be realized.
+At both December 31, 2018 and 2017, all our remaining net deferred income tax assets were offset by a valuation allowance due to uncertainties with respect to future utilization of NOL carryforwards.
+If in the future it is determined that additional amounts of our deferred income tax assets would likely be realized, the valuation allowance would be reduced in the period in which such determination is made and an additional benefit from income taxes in such period would be recognized.